The Difference Between a Bushcraft Knife and a Survival Knife

 Sheaths.
 There are plenty of wonderful knives around, but very few wonderful sheaths.
 This is probably because manufacturers, in order to keep prices down, cut corners on their scabbards.
 Becker uses a hard-plastic scabbard, and if you stick a knife in one, it sounds like the caves outside of Madrid where the gypsies dance with castanets all night.
 A cheap sheath will announce your presence to the world, which may or may not be a problem, or it will lose the knife, or let it punch through.
 There are probably half a dozen makers of custom sheaths, both leather and kydex, for knives of both genres.
 By and large, they cost as much as the knives, and up to twice as much.
 They’re worth it.

 And finally: If you read Bushcraft, which I strongly recommend, you’ll note that Mr. Kochanski devotes as much space to the prevention and treatment of cuts as he does to the use of the bush knife.
-He was no fool, and died last year from mesothelioma at the age of 79, rather than bleeding out in some forest clearing because he used a knife or an axe without knowing what he was doing.
+He was no fool, and died a few years ago from mesothelioma at the age of 79, rather than bleeding out in some forest clearing because he used a knife or an axe without knowing what he was doing.